Bishop Macdonell Catholic High School: International Baccalaureate Program

 As of 2015, Bishop Macdonell was officially named an International Baccalaureate World School, the first of its kind in the City of Guelph.

 The school today

 The school now has an approximate population of 750 students ranging from grades 9-12.
 It is a uniformed school.
-The uniforms are a blue tartan kilt, black dress pants, a golf shirt, and French cut white blouse for girls, and a golf shirt and black slacks for boys.
+The uniforms are black dress pants, a golf shirt, a rugby sweater, and French cut white blouse for girls, and a golf shirt and black slacks for boys.
 The school's mottos are "Wisdom - Honour - Courage" and "Our Blood Runs Celtic Blue."